levent91/instagram-scraper/README.md

 }
 ```

-You can interact with the page as well:
+You can also interact with the page:

 ```js
 async ({ page, label, response, Apify }) => {